frankharkins/qiskit-ibm-runtime/docs/how_to/backends.rst

 You may also optionally filter the set backends, by passing arguments that query the backend's configuration, status, or properties.
 For more general filters, you can make advanced functions using a lambda function.
 Refer to the API documentation for more details.

-Let us try getting only backends that fit these criteria:
+Let's try getting only backends that fit these criteria:

 * Are real quantum devices (``simulator=False``)
 * Are currently operational (``operational=True``)